-- All the symptoms you're experiencing, even if they seem unrelated to hair pulling.
-Trichotillomania can cause both physical and psychological symptoms.
-Note what triggers your hair pulling, how you've tried to deal with the problem, and factors that make it better or worse.
+- All your symptoms, even if they seem unrelated to hair pulling.
+Trichotillomania can cause both physical and mental health symptoms.
+Note what triggers your urges, how you've tried to deal with them, and what makes the urges better or worse.

-- Key personal information, including any major stresses or recent life changes and whether hair pulling runs in your family.
+- Key personal information, including any major stresses or recent life changes.
+Include whether anyone else in your family has trichotillomania.

-- All medications, vitamins, herbs or other supplements that you're taking, including the dosages and how long you've been taking them.
+- All medicines, vitamins, herbs or other supplements that you're taking, including the doses and how long you've been taking them.

-- Questions to ask your doctor to make the most of your appointment time.
+- Questions to ask to make the most of your appointment time.

-- What might have caused me to develop this disorder?
+- What might have caused me to develop this condition?

 - What treatments do you recommend?

-- If I decide to take medications, how long will it take for my symptoms to improve?
+- If I decide to take medicines, how long will it take for my symptoms to improve?

-- What are the side effects of the medications you're recommending?
+- What are the side effects of the medicines you're recommending?

-- How much improvement can I realistically expect if I follow your treatment plan?
+- How much improvement can I expect with your treatment plan?

 Don't hesitate to ask other questions during your appointment.